j0r1/GRALE2/pygrale/doc/source/tutorial.rst

-A null space grid can be created using the helper function :func:`createGridTriangles <grale.images.createGridTriangles>`, or you could create it in the :ref:`GRALE Editor <graleeditor>`.
+A null space grid can be created using the helper function :func:`createGridTriangles <grale.images.createGridTriangles>`, or you could create it in the :ref:`GRALE Editor <tut-graleeditor>`.
 For point images, the grid is typically a simple grid, but for extended images the irrelevant regions should be cut out (the regions of the images themselves, or a bright cluster galaxy for example).